A huge contributor to your success on your epic journey of musical and self-discovery is be well-armed with realistic expectations…

 These realizations can be very humbling indeed and may be accompanied by the feeling that you just don’t “have what it takes”.
 But don’t despair.
-We all have blind spots and insecurities.
-And every great accomplisher must go through these trials of self-doubt again and again.
+Every great accomplisher must go through these trials of self-doubt again and again.
 That said, the real test of “having what it takes” is to keep trying when things seem impossible.
 This is where success is not about talent.
 It’s about HEART.
 It’s about GUTS.
-So, dont’ give up, ever, and you will be richly rewarded with a deep satisfaction that most people never experience.
+So, don’t give up, ever, and you will be richly rewarded with a deep satisfaction that most people never experience.

 Expect your perspectives about music to change.

 When you study-practice the right way, your standards of performance continue to rise higher and higher.
 As you grow in knowledge and skill, a curious thing happens: The distinctions between “easy” and “hard” seem to become arbitrary and pointless.

 - Pieces that you thought were “hard” now seem “easier” than you imagined.

 - Pieces that you thought were “easy” now seem “harder” than you imagined.